 The reality is that most people rarely use the decorative stitches that come with upmarket machines.

-Here is a table to help decide what is the best type of sewing machine for you.
+Here is a table to help you decide what is the best type of sewing machine for you.

 TYPE | FUNCTION | PURPOSE | $ |

-Electronic | Straight & decorative | Great for everyday sewing.
-Able to sew clothing, home decor and all kinds of sewing projects. | $-$$ |
+Electronic | Straight & decorative | Simple home sewing. | $-$$ |

 Computerized | Multiple functions | Great for everyday sewing.
-Able to sew clothing, home decor and all kinds of sewing projects. | $$-$$$ |
+Able to sew clothing, home decor, and all kinds of sewing projects. | $$-$$$ |

-Embroidery | Embroidery | Designed to sew embroidery on fabric | $$$ |
+Embroidery | Embroidery | Designed to sew embroidery on fabric. | $$$ |

 Portable/Mini | Straight sewing | Mending and small sewing projects.
 Not for every day sewing. | $ |